TYPO3-Headless/headless/Documentation/Configuration/Index.rst

    responseElementId=#ELEMENT_ID#&tx_form_formframework[email]=email&...

 Set `responseElementRecursive=1` to match a nested (child) element.
+On a mixed-mode site (`headless: 2`) the POST itself must carry the exact `Accept: application/json` header, or the middleware does not act.

 **headless.overrideFluidTemplates** — swap the core `ViewFactoryInterface`
 for `HeadlessViewFactory`: Fluid views render JSON templates, raw-PHP